ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 does not guarantee that the next request will be successful.
 Server metrics may be subject to other conditions like the one shown in the example from {{service-limit}}.

 A server MAY return RateLimit fields independently of the response status code.
-This includes throttled responses.
+This includes on throttled responses.
 This document does not mandate any correlation between the RateLimit field values and the returned status code.

-Servers should be careful in returning RateLimit fields in redirection responses (e.g. 3xx status codes) because a low RateLimit-Remaining field value could prevent the client from issuing requests.
+Servers should be careful when returning RateLimit fields in redirection responses (i.e., responses with 3xx status codes) because a low RateLimit-Remaining field value could prevent the client from issuing requests.
 For example, given the RateLimit fields below, a client could decide to wait 10 seconds before following the "Location" header field (see {{Section 10.2.2 of HTTP}}), because the RateLimit-Remaining field value is 0.

 ~~~ http-message
 HTTP/1.1 301 Moved Permanently